Abraham Olano: Professional career

-Olano finished 1998 in style, winning the World Championship Time Trial in Valkenburg, ahead of compatriot Melcior Mauri.
-Olano is the only male rider of the modern era to win the world Championship in both the Road race (1995) and the time trial (1998).
+Olano finished 1998 in style, winning the World Championship time trial in Valkenburg, ahead of compatriot Melcior Mauri.
+Olano was the first male rider of the modern era to win the World Championship in both the road race (1995) and the time trial (1998).

 In 1999, Olano was back to defend the Vuelta title.
 In the prologue, severe rains put the late starters (including most of the GC contenders) at a big disadvantage, but Olano nevertheless managed to take 2nd place.
 In the stage 7 time trial, Olano won with a clear margin to main challenger Jan Ullrich, taking the top spot on the GC and the Yellow Jersey.
 Olano defended his lead through several mountain stages, but a crash on the stage to Alto de Angliru cost him a broken rib, and he was eventually forced to abandon the race.

 In 2000, Olano made a shift in focusing on shorter stage races, and won Tirreno–Adriatico and Critérium International, among others.
 He would make his last mark at the grand Tours with a 2nd place in the 2001 Giro d'Italia.
 He retired from racing in 2002.

 On account of results early in his career, a Basque background and some physical similarities, Olano was seen by many supporters as the successor to five-times Tour de France winner Miguel Induráin.
 The comparison would haunt Olano for all of his career, as he went on to have a career that was very successful by almost any other standard.
 Olano was one of the very best time trialists of his generation, and a rider with enormous stamina.
-However, he was a reluctant climber, and a tendency to lose valuable time to the specialists on the steepest and highest climbs, would keep his number of Grand Tour Wins to 1.
+However, he was a reluctant climber, and a tendency to lose valuable time to the specialists on the steepest and highest climbs, would keep his number of Grand Tour wins to one.